Day Motor Sports Driver Profile: Jake Haddox on fire in Louisiana’s Limited Mods

 “The guys that do it every week all year have an advantage.
 I do know no matter when or where we unload this car, we’ll have a competitive piece.
 Regardless of how many races we run this summer, I know we’ll be out having big fun when we go.”

-By Phil Whipple, RaceON.com Staff Writer
+RaceON.com Staff Writer

 Photo by Austin Wilkins